 Our verdict

-The Altra VIA Olympus is the max-cushioned road runner that zero-drop fans have been waiting for.
-Though it managed to rain on its own parade with a firmer-than-expected midsole, this shoe more than made up for it with a comfy upper, stable platform, smooth ride, and the wide fit Altra loyalists have long demanded.
+The Altra VIA Olympus is the max-cushioned road runner that we have been waiting for.
+Though it managed to rain on its own parade with a firmer-than-expected midsole, we found that this shoe more than made up for it with a comfy upper, stable platform, smooth ride, and wide fit.

 Pros